 Any California licensed physician can recommend or approve your use of medical marijuana.
-Also see our index of Medicinal Cannabis Practitioners, indexed by county.
+Also see our index of Medicinal Cannabis Practitioners.

 See our list of Cannabis Patients' Cooperatives and Support Groups and Cannabis Delivery Services.
 Cal NORML makes no representation as to the quality, service, reliability, or compassion of any of the coops, dispensaries, delivery services or patients' groups listed.

-5. How much medical marijuana can I grow for my personal use?
+10. How much marijuana can I grow for my personal use?

 See Local Medical Marijuana Cultivation & Possession Guidelines

-6. Can I legally grow medical marijuana to sell?
+11. Can I legally grow marijuana to sell?

 Under state law, the California Compassionate Use Act of 1996 (Prop.
 215) patients and their "primary caregivers" are protected from criminal prosecution under state law for personal possession and cultivation of marijuana, but NOT for distribution or sale to others.
-State law was expanded in 2004 by a new law, Senate Bill 420 (Health & Safety Code 11362.7-8).
+State law was expanded in 2004 by Senate Bill 420 (Health & Safety Code 11362.7-8).
 Among other things, SB 420 authorized patient "cooperatives" or "collectives" to grow, distribute and/or sell medical marijuana on a non-profit basis to their members.
-It also allows duly designated primary caregivers who consistently attend to patients' needs and collective members to charge for their labor and services in providing marijuana.
+It also allowed duly designated primary caregivers who consistently attend to patients' needs and collective members to charge for their labor and services in providing marijuana.
 A new law, MCRSA, will replace SB 420 once its license applications are issued in 2018.
 One that happens, those who cultivate for others will require local and state licenses.